freaktechnik/justintv-stream-notifications/channels-manager-help.md

  - Select the user to refresh the folowees of
  - Hit the "Refresh" button in the toolbar

-Not that this will never remove a channel.
+Note that this will never remove a channel.
 This is also done every so often for each user in the background while the browser is running.

 I removed a channel and now a user is gone
 ------------------------------------------